Robin Fåhræus

 1888-1968.

-Robin Fåhræus was born in Stockholm and was professor of pathology from 1928 to 1955.
+Robin Fåhræus was born in Stockholm and was Professor of Pathology from 1928 to 1955.

-In his dissertation from 1921, The Suspension Stability of the blood, the speed with which the blood cells drop to the bottom of a test tube and the lowering reaction was described as a sensitive albeit unspecific indication of ongoing disease processes in the body.
+In his 1921 paper, The Suspension Stability of the blood, the rate at which blood cells sink to the bottom of a test tube and the sinking reaction (SR, "sinking") as a sensitive if non-specific indication of ongoing disease processes in the body was launched.

 Burial site: 0112-0547

-Image description: Robin Fåhraeus at University House, Uppsala 1955.
+Image description: Robin Fåhraeus at the University House, Uppsala 1955.
 Photo: Uppsala-Bild / Upplandsmuseet.
 [The image is cropped]

 Click here for an uncropped image